AndreNeves97/github-search-angular/README.md

 <center>Clean Dart Architecture (Flutterando)</center>

-For this web application, the architecture was implemented based on diagram bellow:
+For this web application, the architecture was implemented based on diagram below:

 ![Application Architecture](./docs/images/application-architecture.png)